creoapp/documentation/docs/creo/exporter.md

 Creo exporter's mission is being able to generate a __readable__ and __simple to mantain__ native project (ie. for XCode) that any developer can open and build with native tools.
-Any exported project can be customised and re-exported without losing your changes.
+The exporter generates two set of class files, the private ones containing the exported views and their customisation.
+These files acts as a base class for the public ones that can be freely edited by the user because they are never overwritten. **Exporting more than once is a safe operation if you don’t modify the private files.**

 ### Exported objects